 Is There a Fat Gene?

 Studies for the past decade have demonstrably proven a link between genetics and propensity for overweight or obesity.
-For example, looked at a UCLA study in which researchers gave more than 100 genetic variations of mice a normal diet for 8 weeks, followed by a high-fat, high-sugar diet (aka, a ‘Standard British Diet’) for another 8 weeks
+For example, this report looked at a UCLA study in which researchers gave more than 100 genetic variations of mice a normal diet for 8 weeks, followed by a high-fat, high-sugar diet (aka, a ‘Standard British Diet’) for another 8 weeks

 Even though all the mice were eating the identical diet, their weight gain varied significantly.
 The calorie-laden diet caused absolutely no body fat change for some mice while other mice experienced a body fat increase of more than 600%!